ArthurClemens/polythene/docs/handling-urls.md

 Polythene uniformly uses a `url` object to handle both external URLs and internal app links.

-Requirements for the `url` object differ per renderer.
+The contents of the `url` object is different for Mithril and React.

 <!-- MarkdownTOC autolink="true" autoanchor="true" bracket="round" levels="1,2,3" -->